-About eight years ago a chapter of my life came to an end, I had been volunteering as a Pastoral assistant at our church for about eight or so years and quite abruptly it was over.
-I now don’t believe in a God and its not by choice, I lost faith because of what happened.
+In 2010 a chapter of my life came to an end, I had been volunteering as a Pastoral assistant at our church for about eight (ish) years and then quite abruptly it was over.
+For many years, it destroyed my faith and my relationship with God, it was a time of suffering.

-When my ministry did end me and my wife met with the parish priest and discussed some matters and he then pulled out a photo of a knee all stapled up after surgery, “what’s this” he asked “, I said “I put it on Facebook to show my cousin who lives abroad!”, “are you saying it’s yours?” he asked.
+When my ministry did end, me and my wife met with the parish priest and discussed some matters and he then pulled out a photo of a knee all stapled up after surgery, “what’s this?”

-“yes it’s mine, do I have to drop my trousers to prove it?” at this point I was now using a wheelchair as my knee was so bad and my wrists and shoulders were painful from using crutches on and off for so long. “yes please” he said and so my wife helped me up and I dropped my trousers, I showed him the scar and explained about the surgery. “is that why you didn’t call or visit me when I was recovering, you didn’t believe me?”, there was no reply and at that point the meeting was over!
+“Yes please” he said and so just to prove how ableist he was being, my wife helped me up and I dropped my trousers, I showed him the scar and explained about the surgery.
+“Is that why you didn’t call or visit me when I was recovering, you didn’t believe me?”, there was no reply and at that point I decided the meeting was over!

-It doesnt take a Messiah to end suffering, you can!
+It doesn’t take their “Messiah” to end suffering, they can!